 The views do get better but not right until the very end, where it comes out just below a ridgeline and offers fantastic views of the surrounding mountains and of the Waimakariri River.

-The track starts 14km south of Arthurs Pass village at the end of cloudesley road.
+The Bealey Spur track starts 14km south of Arthurs Pass village at the end of Cloudesley road.

-A difficult all day hike taking 6-8 hours to complete.
-The views are so good from the summit though that this is the most popular walk in Arthur’s Pass.
+A difficult all-day hike that takes 6-8 hours to complete.
+The views are so good from the summit though that this is the most popular hike in Arthur’s Pass.
 The Avalanche Peak track starts in the centre of the village.

-The waterfall is a short drive away from the centre of the village northbound on the 73.
+The waterfall is a short drive away from the center of the village northbound on the 73.
 The walk itself doesn’t take long (around an hour) and is very well maintained, but it does include a series of steps.
-The 131 metre high waterfall is very impressive and definitely photo worthy.

 Distance from Arthur’s Pass to Christchurch: 142 km / 88 miles / 2 hours